Unity-Technologies/SyntheticHomes/README.md

   * Set the resolution of the output images.
 Example usage: `--resolution=1600x1200`
 * `--output-path <path>`
   * Specify output folder

-## Analyzing and Visualizing Datasets

-Datasets are generated in the SOLO format.
-For information on how to explore and analyze SOLO datasets, check out the [relevant pages](https://github.com/Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Outputs.md) on the Perception repository.

 ## Configuration File